-The February stretch of fashion weeks has just begun, but now, the fashion sect already has their eyes on September.
-Not for the spring/summer 2024 collections, but for the return of Phoebe Philo.
+Original post: The February stretch of fashion weeks has just begun, but now, the fashion set already has their eyes on September—not for the spring/summer 2024 collections, but for the return of Phoebe Philo.
 Over five years after departing Céline, the designer’s eponymous label is finally coming.

 On Thursday, an Instagram account popped up under Philo’s name with just one post featuring white text on a black background.
 “Our inaugural collection will be revealed and available on our website, phoebephilo.com, in September 2023,” it read.
 “We will be opening for registration in July 2023 and look forward to being back in touch then.”